 CAUTION: Using an incompatible battery may increase the risk of fire or explosion.
 Replace the battery only with a compatible battery purchased from Dell.
 The battery is designed to work with your DellTM computer.
 Do not use a battery from other computers with your computer.

-NOTICE: You must remove all external cables from the computer to avoid possible connector damage.
+• NOTICE: You must remove all external cables from the computer to avoid possible connector damage.
+For information about replacing the second battery, which is located in the media bay, see Using Multimedia.

 To remove the battery: